ratify-project/ratify-web/docs/reference/Custom Resources/key-management-providers.md

 > **NOTE:** `KeyManagementProvider` replaces `CertificateStore` which is now DEPRECATED.

 A `KeyManagementProvider` (`KMP`) represents key(s) and/or certificate(s) that are consumed by a verifier. `KMP` contains various providers for different use cases.
-Each provider is responsible for defining custom configuration and providing a set of public keys and x.509 certificates.
-Notation and cosign verifiers can consume KMP resources to use during signature verification.
+Each provider is responsible for defining custom configuration and providing a set of public keys and/or x.509 certificates.
+Notation and Cosign verifiers can consume `KMP` resources to use during signature verification.
 Please refer to respective Notation and Cosign verifier documentation on how to consume `KMP`.

 ## Inline